As a self-employed wedding planner, you only pay tax on your profit. Profit is your income minus allowable business expenses.

 • Wedding day attendance

-Subcontractors & Assistants
+Subcontractors and Assistants

 • On-the-day coordinators